HackRU/handbook/For-Project-Leads.md

 ### Director Meetings

 If your project needs a lot of feedback from another team, the directors will invite you to meet with that team.
-On the same note, you can be invited to meet all the directors.
+On the same note, you can be invited to meet all the directors and get a lot of feedback.

+Unfortunately, these are also usually time-consuming.
+They're not worthy of any stress: there's simply a lot of information passed around.

 ## Feature Branches and the R&D Dev Flow